ReneS121082/20200914si/4.3.0/workshop/modules/module-010-preparation-installation/prepare-disconnected/preparation-disconnected-upi.md

 After done this we need to open several ports on our registry node:

 ```
-[root@services ~]# firewall-cmd --add-port=5000/tcp --zone=internal --permanent
+[root@bastion ~]# firewall-cmd --add-port=5000/tcp --zone=internal --permanent
 ```

 ```
-[root@services ~]# # firewall-cmd --add-port=5000/tcp --zone=public   --permanent
+[root@bastion ~]# # firewall-cmd --add-port=5000/tcp --zone=public   --permanent
 ```

 ```
-[root@services ~]# firewall-cmd --reload
+[root@bastion ~]# firewall-cmd --reload
 ```

 Now we need to add the self created certificate to the the local trust:

 ```
-[root@services ~]# cp /opt/registry/certs/domain.crt /etc/pki/ca-trust/source/anchors/
+[root@bastion ~]# cp /opt/registry/certs/domain.crt /etc/pki/ca-trust/source/anchors/
 ```

 ```
-[root@services ~]# update-ca-trust
+[root@bastion ~]# update-ca-trust
 ```

-Now we have created all of our services. the next step is to prepare the installation from the Openshift perspective
+Now we have created all of our bastion. the next step is to prepare the installation from the Openshift perspective

 ## Configure OpenShift installer and CLI binary:

-From now on, unless otherwise stated, all steps will be performed on services.hX.rhaw.io
+From now on, unless otherwise stated, all steps will be performed on bastion.hX.rhaw.io

 We need to login with ssh and the username and password provided through the instructor:

 ```
-ssh root@services.hX.rhaw.io
+ssh root@bastion.hX.rhaw.io
 ```

 First of all we need to download and install the Openshift client and the installer.